CDW (CDW) Q3 2017 Results - Earnings Call Transcript

 Thomas E. Richards - CDW Corp.

 The reason I'm laughing is because this pendulum just kind of swings back and forth and back and forth.
 Here's what I would say, Katy.
 I think from – if you have the lens on of a customer that they have been pretty consistent as they kind of march down the evolution of the data center.
 The workloads that lend themselves, as you well know, to public cloud are going there.
 But I think the success of what I'll call the on-prem response, be it converged infrastructure or hyper-converged, has made the decision even more – needing to be more thoughtful because now you have some on-prem solutions that provide the economics, the flexibility.
 And in the end, I think the customer wins because they sit there and say, I have the ability to go workload by workload and decide what makes best for us.
 And I think you saw some of that.
 If you just look at our overall success in converged and hyper-converged, clearly, you have customers that are excited about that technology.
-But on the other hand, you heard me talk about how great our great our cloud growth is going, so I think it's just the pendulum swinging back and forth.
+But on the other hand, you heard me talk about how great our cloud growth is going, so I think it's just the pendulum swinging back and forth.
 I don't know that I'd call it dramatic, Katy.

 Kathryn Lynn Huberty - Morgan Stanley & Co.
 LLC